Description and General Information

 Interpreting SAEBRS Test Results

 Interpreting SAEBRS scores involves a basic understanding of the various scores provided in the FastBridge software.
-Interpretation of SAEBRS results is what helps to guide identification of at-risk students, as well as instruction and intervention development.
+Interpretation of SAEBRS results is what helps to guide the identification of at-risk students, as well as instruction and intervention development.

 Scores.
 FastBridge reports a student’s overall performance on each SAEBRS scale as a sum of item scores within each scale.
 Scores range from 0-18 for Social Behavior, 0-18 for Academic Behavior, 0-21 for Emotional Behavior, and 0-57 for Total Behavior.
 The Total Behavior score is calculated by summing the Social Behavior, Academic Behavior, and Emotional Behavior sub-scale scores.
 SAEBRS scores can be classified as not-at-risk and at-risk.
 Using the ranges in the table below, sub-scale and general scale scores can be dichotomized in terms of risk categories within the domains.
-SAEBRS risk ranges have been established based on comparison of the SAEBRS to multiple criterion gold standard behavior rating scales, including the Social Skills Improvement System (Gresham & Elliot, 2008) and the Behavioral and Emotional Screening System BASC-2 (Kamphaus & Reynolds, 2007).
+SAEBRS risk ranges have been established based on a comparison of the SAEBRS to multiple criterion gold standard behavior rating scales, including the Social Skills Improvement System (Gresham & Elliot, 2008) and the Behavioral and Emotional Screening System BASC-2 (Kamphaus & Reynolds, 2007).